rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 Why does this happen?
 After all, we're building a library.
 What if these three functions are the public interface that we want our *users* to use?
-We won't necessarily be using them within our own crate, but the point of creating them is that they *will* be used by another project.
+We won't necessarily be using them within our own project, but the point of creating them is that they *will* be used by another project.
 Let's try using them as if we were another project using our library to see what happens and understand why we're getting these unused function warnings.
 Create a `src/main.rs` file with